 3.4 Outcome variables

-In the survey, we asked four questions: (1) a choice from three options, i.e., “Vaccine A,” “Vaccine B,” or “Neither vaccine I would like to get vaccinated”; (2) rating effectiveness of each vaccine; (3) rating safety of each vaccine, and; (4) a choice from two options, i.e., “Vaccine A,” or “Vaccine B.” Question (4) was asked to only respondents who chose “Neither vaccine I would like to get vaccinated” in question (1), 31.0% of 2,070 tasks in total.
+The survey consisted of four items: (1) A choice among three options: “Vaccine A,” “Vaccine B,” or “I would not like to get vaccinated with either vaccine”; (2) Rate the effectiveness of each vaccine; (3) Rate the safety of each vaccine, and; (4) A choice among two options: “Vaccine A,” or “Vaccine B.” Question (4) was presented only to respondents who chose “I would not like to get vaccinated with either vaccine” in question (1), 31.0% of 2,070 tasks in total.

 Among the four questions, this study uses (1) and (4) as choice-based questions.
-The reason for it is that we are interested in public preference for whether or not to accept a vaccine with specific attributes as previous studies related to this study (e.g., Kreps et al., 2020; Leng et al., 2021), not in rating each vaccines.
-The percentages of Rating effectiveness/safety like (2) and (3) above is another important topic to be examined for identifying the mechanism of vaccine hesitancy (Figueiredo et al., 2020).
-We will study it in another article.
+The reason for this is that we are interested in the public’s preference for whether or not to accept a vaccine with specific attributes, similarly to previous related studies (e.g., Kreps et al., 2020; Leng et al., 2021), rather than their rating for each vaccine.
+Ratings of effectiveness and safety, such as obtained from items (2) and (3) above, are another important topic of investigation in the quest to identify the mechanisms underlying vaccine hesitancy (Figueiredo et al., 2020), which we shall examine in a future article.

-3.5 Estimating strategy
+3.5 Strategy assessment

-We use indicators called the marginal means (MM) and the uniform average marginal component effects (uAMCE) with linear models.
+We used indicators known as the marginal means (MM) and the uniform average marginal component effects (uAMCE) with linear models.

-A classical work utilizing randomized conjoint analysis defined simple AMCE as “the marginal effect of attribute l averaged over the joint distribution of the remaining attributes” (Hainmueller et al., 2014, p.
+Hainmueller et al.’s classic study utilizing randomized conjoint analysis defined simple AMCE as “the marginal effect of attribute l averaged over the joint distribution of the remaining attributes” (Hainmueller et al., 2014, p.
 10).
-AMCEs for each attribute are estimated as regression coefficients from a baseline by ordinary least squares regression with standard errors clustered on respondent, under three assumptions: stability and no carryover effects, no profile-order effects, and randomization of the profiles (ibid, pp.7-9).
+AMCEs for each attribute are estimated as regression coefficients from a baseline by ordinary least squares regression with standard errors clustered by respondent, under three assumptions: stability and no carryover effects, no profile-order effects, and randomization of the profiles (ibid, pp.7–9).

-However, MM is encouraged to use for examining hypotheses especially subgroup hypotheses, because AMCE depends on a specific level to estimate (Clayton et al., 2021; Leeper et al., 2020).
-Furthermore, AMCE relies on the distribution in conjoint design, then a method to fill the gap between the uniform AMCE (uAMCE) with randomized distributions and the population AMCE (pAMCE) with actual distributions is developed for higher external validity (Cuesta et al., 2021).
+MM is recommended for examining hypotheses, especially subgroup hypotheses, because AMCE depends on the specific level for assessment (Clayton et al., 2021; Leeper et al., 2020).
+Furthermore, AMCE relies on the distribution in conjoint design; therefore, a method to fill the gap between the uniform AMCE (uAMCE) with randomized distributions and the population AMCE (pAMCE) with actual distributions was developed for higher external validity (Cuesta et al., 2021).

-Following this direction, first, we estimate the difference in MMs and the uAMCEs to examine vaccine/vaccination-specific influences (H1-3).
-The reason why we estimate uAMCE not pAMCE is that the conjoint had designed with randomized distributions before the vaccination began in Japan.
-Second, we estimate the difference in MMs for each subgroup to examine individual and group influences (H4-7).
-We regard the results when not only there is statistically significant difference but also either or both of subgroup MMs are biased from the random probability.
-All estimates are implemented by cregg package in the software R (Leeper, 2020).
-We use p<.05 criteria and two-tailed tests to examine hypotheses with standard errors clustered on respondent.
-We do not correct the p-values for testing multiple hypotheses as preregistered.
+Based on the above, we first estimated the difference in MMs and uAMCEs to examine vaccine/vaccination-specific characteristics (H1–3).
+The reason why we used uAMCE and not pAMCE is that the conjoint had been designed with randomized distributions before the vaccination program in Japan began.
+Second, we estimated the difference in MMs for each subgroup to examine individual and group characteristics (H4–7).
+Results were assessed as valid findings when not only was there a statistically significant difference but also either or both subgroup MMs diverged from random probability.
+All estimates were calculated using the cregg package in R software (Leeper, 2020).
+We used a p-value of <.05 to determine significant differences and two-tailed tests to examine hypotheses, with standard errors clustered by respondent.
+We did not correct the p-values for testing multiple hypotheses as detailed in the pre-registered plan.

 4. Results

-4.1 Main effects by vaccine/vaccination-specific influences
+4.1 Main effects by vaccine/vaccination-specific factors